-It’s hard to find teaching about this subject.
-Our Western culture focuses on expanding, conquering and controlling.
+The virtues are the highest values of the human spirit.
+Western culture focuses on commercialism, conquering, and controlling.
 This mindset puts the individual in a state of continual tension.
 Not much room for cultivating our higher virtues.
 Let’s do it, anyway.

 The Virtues of the Spirit

 Virtues are the highest representations of the human spirit.
-These are the aspects which shine inward and outward.
-They are not just philosophical principles but way our character channels the most fundamental aspects of the human spirit.
-We find them when we embark on our own inner quest, when we create your own path.
+These are the aspects that shine inward and outward.
+They are not just philosophical principles.
+These are the most fundamental values of the human spirit.
+It is through channeling these virtues that we connect with the highest form of our life mission.
+We find them when we embark on our own inner quest when we create your own path.

 There is a concept within the Enneagram of Personality known as integration.
 To integrate as the term suggests is a sign that you are making progress.
 In theory, when we are fully integrated, we access the higher virtues of all the main personality types.
 This gives us more options.
 We are not confined to the default settings of our original personality type.